Article Content

 Priority Dropdown Menu

 - (Optional) Enter what the expected behavior should be in the Expected Behavior field.
-Enter how the system should react when the issue is not present.
+Enter how the system should react when the issue/change is not present.

 Expected Behavior Field

 - (Optional) Select a target due date from the Target Date Calendar pop-up.
-The Target Date is the issue estimated/ideal resolution date.
+The Target Date is the issue/change estimated resolution date.

 Target Date Calendar pop-up

-- (Optional) Enter the estimated amount of effort (in hours) it will take the customer to help resolve the issue (e.g., customer testing) in the Effort Estimate (hours) field.
+- (Optional) Enter the estimated amount of effort (in hours) it will take the customer to help resolve the issue/change (e.g., customer testing) in the Effort Estimate (hours) field.

 Effort Estimate (hours) Field